-4.1 Noise
+3 4.1 Noise

-In order to evaluate the range of alternatives under consideration, aircraft activity data contained in the 2007 Noise Study (ACC 2007) were used as a guide.
-It should be noted that the version used for comparison was the draft version, and all comparisons made in this analysis assume that no changes in noise modeling or resulting noise contours have occurred.
-The analyses of the existing and resulting aircraft noise were accomplished using a group of DoD-approved computer-based programs known as Noisemap, and by using the graphical interface known as BaseOps.
-These programs are required by the Air Force to be used in the EIAP process to analyze aircraft noise and the models are routinely verified by the Air Force.
-The first step in the noise analysis process was to determine the annual flying activity level for each alternative as defined by both sortie level as well as Air Traffic Control (ATC) flight operations numbers.
-ATC describes flying activities in terms of "flight operations," i.e., a takeoff of a single aircraft is counted as one ATC flight operation; a landing of a single aircraft is counted as one ATC flight operation; a closed pattern (touch and go) is counted as two ATC flight operations.
-Since visiting units' sorties can only include one departure and one arrival, and no pattern or engine maintenance run-up operations, all visiting units' sorties account for two ATC flight operations.
-Aircraft based at DMAFB can have several operations, however, during each flight.
-A complete discussion of the data collection methods, assumptions, and models used are contained in Appendix C.
+4 In order to evaluate the range of alternatives under consideration, aircraft activity data contained 5 in the 2007 Noise Study (ACC 2007) were used as a guide.
+It should be noted that the version 6 used for comparison was the draft version, and all comparisons made in this analysis assume 7 that no changes in noise modeling or resulting noise contours have occurred.
+The analyses of 8 the existing and resulting aircraft noise were accomplished using a group of DoD-approved 9 computer-based programs known as Noisemap, and by using the graphical interface known as 10 BaseOps.
+The first step in the noise analysis process was to determine the annual flying 11 activity level for each alternative as defined by both sortie level as well as Air Traffic Control 12 (ATC) flight operations numbers.
+ATC describes flying activities in terms of "flight operations," 13 i.e., a takeoff of a single aircraft is counted as one ATC flight operation; a landing of a single 14 aircraft is counted as one ATC flight operation; a closed pattern (touch and go) is counted as two ATC flight operations.
+Since visiting units' sorties can only include one departure and one 15 16 arrival, and no pattern or engine maintenance run-up operations, all visiting units' sorties 17 account for two ATC flight operations.
+Aircraft based at DMAFB can have several operations, 18 however, during each flight.
+A complete discussion of the data collection methods, 19 assumptions, and models used are contained in Appendix C.

-In 1974, the Administrator of the USEPA, under authority of the Noise Control Act of 1972, recommended that all Federal agencies adopt the DNL noise metric system (AFH 1999).
-As mentioned previously, SEL noise from an F-16 can be as high as 104 dB at 500 feet above ground level, but those levels are highly variable and dependent upon climatic conditions, time of day, aircraft power, direction of noise source, etc. Consequently, a single event within a 65 dBA DNL contour can far exceed 65 dB and provide annoyance or a startled reaction; however, the average of the events (i.e., DNL) still represents the most accurate assessment of the conditions.
+21 In 1974, the Administrator of the USEPA, under authority of the Noise Control Act of 1972, 22 recommended that all Federal agencies adopt the DNL noise metric system (AFH 1999).
+As 23 mentioned previously, SEL noise from an F-16 can be as high as 104 dB at 500 feet above 24 ground level, but those levels are highly variable and dependent upon climatic conditions, time 25 of day, aircraft power, direction of noise source, etc. Consequently, a single event within a 65 26 dBA DNL contour can far exceed 65 dB and provide annoyance or a startled reaction; however, 27 the average of the events (i.e., DNL) still represents the most accurate assessment of the 28 conditions.